-The nation's longest rails-to-trails bike path starts northwest of St. Louis in St. Charles and loosely follows the Missouri River west for 225 miles, through small towns, farmland, prairie and wine country.
+The nation's longest rails-to-trails bike path starts northwest of St. Louis in St. Charles and loosely follows the Missouri River west for about 240 miles, through small towns, farmland, prairie and wine country.
 Known for towering cliffs and tree-lined ridges, the Katy Trail provides a passage through some of Missouri's loveliest fall foliage.
-Ultimately, the 20-year-old trail will connect to city and county bike paths to Kansas City, making it possible to pedal across all of Missouri.
+Read about our trip on the Katy Trail.

 Ohio: Ashtabula County's covered bridges

 Benetka Road Covered Bridge, built about 1900 and renovated in 1985, spans the Ashtabula River and is one of 17 historic and reconstructed bridges in northeast Ohio's Ashtabula County.
 In the fall, the Ashtabula County Covered Bridge Festival (Oct.
-8-9, 2021) features tours of the bridges plus country music, a parade and other entertainment.
+8-9, 2022) features self-guided tours of the bridges plus a parade, quilt show and other entertainment in Jefferson.
 Extend the fall experience by exploring the orchards and vineyards around pretty lake towns in Ashtabula, which borders Lake Erie.